nicola-milani/cqlsh-shell/README.md

-# cqlsh-shell
+# mycqlsh
-A simple script to run a cqlsh with docker instance

-export schema
-import schema

-export list_of_table
-dump
+This script support your migration process from local cassandra to Amazon Cassandra Services